Before I show you how to change the MAC address in Linux, let’s first discuss why you would change it in the first place.

 sudo dnf install macchanger

-On Debian, Ubuntu, Linux Mint, Kali Linux:
+On Debian, Ubuntu, Linux Mint, and Kali Linux:

 sudo apt install macchanger